-Chicago had Sam Mele for a full year in 1953 and, for the third time in four years, Mele batted .274.
+Chicago had Sam Mele for a full year in 1953 and, for the third time in four years, he batted .274.
 He drove in another 82 runs.
-Shortly before spring training of 1954, the White Sox traded him to the Orioles (with Neil Berry) for Johnny Groth and Johnny Lipon.
+Shortly before spring training of 1954, the White Sox traded him to the Orioles (with infielder Neil Berry) for outfielder Johnny Groth and infielder Johnny Lipon.
 He was batting .239 in limited action, and finally was offered on waivers in late July.
 The Red Sox claimed him, and Mele rejoined his original team.
 Lou Boudreau was managing the Red Sox and found a role for Mele, who responded by hitting .318 over 132 at-bats in 42 games.

 He had a hard time getting going in 1955, though, and was hitting only .129 in his first 31 at-bats.
 The Red Sox sold him to Cincinnati on June 23.
 For the Reds, he hit just .210.
 Released by them in mid-January 1956, he was signed a couple of months later by the Cleveland Indians.
 He appeared in 57 games (114 at-bats) and batted .254.
-He also drove in 20 runs, the last runs he would drive in as a major league ballplayer.
+He also drove in 20 runs, the last runs he would drive in as a major-league ballplayer.
 He was released by the Indians on Opening Day of 1957.

-Sam spent a couple of years playing minor league ball -- .265 for Indianapolis in the American Association, in 370 at-bats, and more limited action in 1958 (.322 in 59 at-bats for Indianapolis, then .216 in 134 at-bats for the International League team in Buffalo).
+Sam spent a couple of years playing minor-league ball – .265 for Indianapolis in the American Association, in 370 at-bats, and more limited action in 1958 (.322 in 59 at-bats for Indianapolis, then .216 in 134 at-bats for the International League team in Buffalo).

 The 1965 World Series pitted the pitching and speed of the Los Angeles Dodgers against the pitching and power of the Minnesota Twins.
-On paper, the Twins had the edge offensively and took the first two games at home, 8-2 and 5-1, defeating the Dodgers’ duo of Don Drysdale and Sandy Koufax.
+On paper the Twins had the edge offensively and took the first two games at home, 8-2 and 5-1, defeating the Dodgers’ duo of Don Drysdale and Sandy Koufax.
 Los Angeles took three games in a row in their home park, as Bob Allison, Harmon Killebrew, Tony Oliva, and AL MVP Zoilo Versalles arguably underproduced; the Dodgers pitched around Killebrew; he drove in only two runs.
 Ron Fairly drove in six runs in the Series for the Dodgers, but Mele was able to take the Twins all the way to Game Seven, in Minnesota.
 The final blow was Lou Johnson’s solo home run off Jim Kaat, while Sandy Koufax threw a complete game, three-hit shutout.